Severe intellectual disability-progressive spastic diplegia syndrome: Animal model

 In 2004, Tucci et al. made an animal model consisting of mice (named "batface") with a heterozygous mutation (later named "T653K") located in the C-terminal amardillo repeat of the CTNNB1 gene.
 Said mice exhibited craniofacial dysmorphisms such as short nose, broad face, short anteroposterior axis.
 Altered brain morphology with signs such as larger structures of the deep brain, reduced volume of the cerebellum and the olfactory bulb, and corpus callosum hypoplasia.
 Altered behavior and cognitive function with signs such as motor defects, less complexity in vocalization, poor hippocampus-dependant memory, and deficits in pre+pulse inhibition.
-In vitro studies revealed that the T653K mutation 'disrupted the association between CTNNB1 and cadherin', which was consistent wuth a "dominant-negative effect".
+In vitro studies revealed that the T653K mutation 'disrupted the association between CTNNB1 and cadherin', which was consistent with a "dominant-negative effect".
 Abnormally high length and number of neurons, alongside diminished dendritic branching was present in the brains of heterozygous mutant mice.
 CTNNB1 knockdown (by the usage of siRNA) resulted in decreasing of neuronal processes and length, which lead the researchers to believe T653K is a loss-of-function type of mutation.
 Electrophysiologic tests showed that the neurons of mutated mice exhibited higher neural network excitability alongside decreased efficiency of functional connectivity.
 These results showed that CTNNB1 is important in various aspects of neurodevelopmental and synaptic function.